 Here, you just need to upload your images into the File Manager within the Visual Designer itself.

-20. When your image has uploaded, you’ll see it displayed in the File Manager.
+15. When your image has been uploaded, you’ll see it displayed in the File Manager.
 Click the blue Insert button to add it to the Image cell on your newsletter:

 [caution]Do not click Back on your browser when you are within the File Manager, as this will mean you have lost any unsaved work on your email newsletter so far.
 Instead, to return to your email newsletter from the File Manager, click the black cross symbol on the far right-hand side of the page: